RandomStuffs22/coreos.github.com/index.markdown

 ## Getting Started

-Lets get setup with an SDK chroot and build a bootable image of Falcore OS.
+Lets get setup with an SDK chroot and build a bootable image of Core OS.
 The SDK chroot has a full toolchain and isolates the build process from quirks and differences between host OSes.